 This activity supports basic research to understand defects in materials and their effects on the properties such as strength, structure, deformation, and failure.
 Defect formation, growth, migration, and propagation are examined by coordinated experimental and modeling efforts over a wide range of spatial and temporal scales as well as a range of environments and stimuli.
 Topics include deformation of nanostructured materials, fundamentals of radiation damage, corrosion/stress-corrosion cracking in conjunction with radiation or stress, and research that would lead to microstructural design for tailored strength, radiation response, formability, and fracture resistance in energy-relevant materials.
 In addition to traditional structural materials, this program will also support research to understand deformation and failure mechanisms of other materials used in energy systems (e.g., polymers, membranes, coating materials, electrodes).
 Within these areas, research on topics such as driven systems, new materials and non-linear cooperative phenomena (multiple inputs, e.g. radiation + stress + corrosion) are of interest.
 There will be an increased emphasis in the program for research on understanding defect evolution in materials in radiation environments.
-Applicants are encouraged to consider the priority research directions in the reports from recent workshops including Basic Research Needs for Future Nuclear Energy (available on the BES web site).
-Of particular interest are applications that take advantage of advanced synthesis methods to create tailored structures in order to better isolate mechanisms, high-performance computing and data science techniques, and advanced characterization techniques such as neutron or x-ray scattering.
+Applicants focusing on radiation effects are encouraged to consider the priority research directions and priority research opportunities in the reports from the 2017 workshop and 2022 round table on nuclear energy.
+Of particular interest to this program overall are applications that take advantage of advanced synthesis methods to create tailored structures in order to better isolate mechanisms, high-performance computing and data science techniques, and advanced characterization techniques such as neutron or x-ray scattering.
 These fundamental science efforts should impact clean energy topics in general, and may also impact advanced manufacturing and AI/ML.